May 6, 2019

 1 in 10 children are affected by asthma and the numbers are increasing everyday.
-From 2001 to 2009, 5 million additional people in the United States were affected by asthma.
+From 2001 to 2009, five million additional people in the United States were affected by asthma.

 One of the biggest problems with asthma right now is education, both for people that suffer with asthma and those that don’t.
 Many asthma sufferers are given basic instructions on controlling or preventing asthma flares like “avoid triggers” and “use inhalers in case of emergency”, but these sufferers aren’t really taught specific steps to control their symptoms.
 A study in 2008 found that only half of people that suffer from asthma reported being taught how to properly avoid triggers.
 Our goal with this blog is to help you learn how to actually avoid causes of asthma attacks and limit the amount that they affect you or your child’s health.